iiasa/message-ix-models/doc/buildings/index.rst

 The class :class:`.buildings.Config` defines all the options to which the code responds, as well as default values.
 Values given in code or on the command line will override these.

-.. autoclass:: message_data.model.buildings.Config
+.. autoclass:: message_ix_models.model.buildings.Config
    :members:

 Code reference
 ==============

-.. currentmodule:: message_data.model
+.. currentmodule:: message_ix_models.model

 .. autosummary::
    :toctree: _autosummary